 If you come for dinner in the Catacombs, you’ll get a ten-minute tour of the whole place on your way way way down; through the Art Gallery and then a room crammed with massive beer barrels, cleaned up, lit from within and a perfect place to cram yourself for that great photo op.
 Down below in the cool, humid cellar, exceptionally friendly and attentive waitstaff serve up great dishes like Trenchman’s Plate – 6oz angus filet mignon, crab cake and side dishes ($36) in dark, candlelit arched stone rooms of the Catacombs Restaurant.

 STAY: Red Caboose Motel, Ronks.
 OK, this is not the Ritz.
 But who cares when sunset views include vintage steam trains chugging within a few feet of the front porch on their way through verdant farmland?
-All 47 train cars (38 Cabooses, 4 mail cars, the rest baggage cars) that collectively serve as this unique lodging have been upgraded with flat-screen TV’s, new carpet and fresh coats of paint.
-Most sleep six people.
+All 40 train cars (38 Cabooses, 1 mail car, 1 baggage car), and the Shady Rest Hotel with 4 suites, that collectively serve as this unique lodging, have been upgraded with flat-screen TV’s, new carpet and fresh coats of paint.
+Most train cars sleep six people.
 Eat in a Pullman Dining Car, climb an old silo now used as a Viewing Tower, and otherwise soak in the landscape from the front porch.
 From here, you can walk to the PA Railway Museum, the National Toy Train Museum and the Strasburg Railroad for a complete “Trainspotting” weekend.
 Rates $95-$150.